 RRIF might appear to be a misspelling of the sound of a dog’s vocalizations but it’s actually an acronym for Registered Retirement Income Fund.
 When you retire, your government-regulated retirement account can be converted to an RRIF where the money can be invested in pretty much anything — stocks, bonds, GICs, mutual funds, ETFs — and continue to grow.

 Any money that you withdraw from your RRIF will be considered taxable income.
-The advantage of having an RRIF, though, is that you don’t have to withdraw all the money in your RRSP (or similar account) all at once and incur a whopping tax bill.
 Once in an RRIF, you can withdraw the money gradually over the years, which will keep your tax rate lower.

 And the money in the account can be invested as you (or your financial planner) see fit, so it can grow during your retirement years.